When people start exploring superannuation structures, the conversation often begins with one statement: “I want to use my super to buy property.”

 Does property inside super avoid tax?

 Rental income and capital gains are taxed concessionally within super.
 In pension phase (subject to caps), earnings may be tax-free.
+Superannuation funds are generally taxed at a lower rate compared to personal income, which can enhance investment returns.

 Is an SMSF cheaper than a retail fund?

 It depends on fund size and complexity.
 SMSFs have fixed costs that may not be cost-effective at lower balances, and you also need to understand when and how you can access your super to judge overall value.
+Median ongoing fees for financial advice can exceed $4,500, and advice fees can be structured as a fixed flat fee, a percentage of assets, or an hourly rate.
+Some advice fees can be deducted from your super account.